wickworks/witchdice/README.md

   - make damage source/tags look more optional

 - validation for damage number inputs
-- collapsible dice bag/party menu
+- collapsible dice bag/party menu (or rearrange the whole thing again)
 - add modifiers to dicebag rolls
 - make the background a sketch pad

-- give dicebag sum/low/high options to know what to do with all the rolls
+- give dicebag sum/low/high options to know what to do with all the rolls -- have it pull through to party rolls

 - paralyzation//assassin; all attacks are crits
 - vulnerability, resistance, immunity